PatriPatuco/PatriPatuco/README.md

 Hey!
 I'm Patricia, passionate about graphic design and web development.

-I've been in the design world for over 5 years, but thanks to my previous job, I started to be very interested in web development.
+I've been designing all kind of things for over 5 years, but thanks to my previous job, I started to be very interested in web development.
 That's the reason why I dig more into the technology world.

 I consider myself a resourceful and committed person who loves team work.
 In addition, my experience as a designer has taught me how to work under pressure and deliver the best results in difficult situations.